MyVote.wi.gov – A Wealth of Information!

 In-Person Absentee Voting Hours

-Registered voters may request and vote an absentee ballot in the clerk’s office during the days and hours shown below.
-Ballots are available approximately 21 days prior to an election.
+Registered voters may request and vote an absentee ballot in the clerk’s office for the next election during the days and hours shown below.
+Photo ID is required.
 No in person absentee voting may occur on the day before the election.

 Crivitz Village Hall